 What States Have Real Estate License Reciprocity with Virginia?

-- Secure a sponsoring broker.
+- Securing a sponsoring broker.

 - Otherwise meeting Virginia salesperson requirements at the time of license application.

 Additionally, you must be “in good standing” in your current state.
 If any disciplinary action has been taken against you in the past, or if there is any question regarding your business practices or ethical standards, make sure those issues are resolved before applying for real estate reciprocity.